Nadine2016/knative/project.md

 ## Work with a project
 {: #target-a-project}

-After you create a project, you can work with the project with Coligo.
-You can use the console or the CLI.
+After you create a project, you can work with the project by using the Coligo console or CLI.
 {: shortdesc}

 ### Work with a project from the console